Create your own visuals for video game forums with PixTeller online image maker for free.

 When games incorporate social aspects, such as duels, it increases the viral nature of the game.

-Perhaps one of the smartest design concepts added to the game was the addition of bots in initial levels.
-Bots allow you to play against toned down players that aren't going to kill you in one hit.
-As a first-time player, you have a sense that you're making progress and really learning the game.
+Perhaps one of the most innovative design concepts added to the game was the addition of bots in initial levels.
+Bots allow you to play against toned-down players that aren't going to kill you in one hit.
+As a first-time player, you feel that you're making progress and really learning the game.

 Bots are a good thing, but they also brought a lot of controversy to the game.
 Long-time players that first downloaded the game noted that it was too easy.
 You can switch to playing only real players by choosing a ranked play.

 Minecraft's pixelated graphics often turn players off initially because the game looks old.
-But the graphics are made to be bad on purpose.
+But the pictures are made to be wrong on purpose.
 The goal of the designer was to make the game addicting.
 And he was successful at this, too.

 You create your own space and actually live in it.
 There's a purpose for everything that you do, and that is one of the best design features that you can add to a game.
 When there's a purpose for your actions, it makes the game even better.